jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 The known passage leads via Minotaur Rift to terminate in the Queens Bed Chamber where the draught disappears towards the ceiling.

-Together this passage leading off from Cheetah has been explored to over 1.5 km in length, and we are sure that more is yet to be found.
+Together this passage leading off from *Cheetah* has been explored to over 1.5 km in length, and we are sure that more is yet to be found.

 A significant volume of air flows through these regions, indicating that there may be further developments.

-### Wonderland
+### *Wonderland*

-Wonderland is the southern-most of the horizontal development, leading directly off from Cheetah.
+*Wonderland* is the southern-most of the horizontal development, leading directly off from *Cheetah*.
-It was pushed to a small pitch dropping into a boulder filled chamber, Rolling Stones, which was the limit of the first exploration trip due to the lack of rope.
+It was pushed to a small pitch dropping into a boulder filled chamber, *Rolling Stones*, which was the limit of the first exploration trip due to the lack of rope.
  This chamber is situated right below
 Zimmer, about 40 m deeper.